The Twittersphere and social media gossip has been full of anger at comments made by Paul Hollywood in a recent interview that,

 And he feels that “what goes into bread is the problem” and that if you pay more for your loaf you will get better bread!”

 This has left coeliac’s across the country furious.
-If you have been diagnosed with coeliac disease you can’t eat any bread, no matter how healthy and simple the ingredients are if it’s been made using wheat.
+If you have been diagnosed with coeliac disease you can’t eat any bread, no matter how healthy and simple the ingredients are, if it’s been made using wheat and contains gluten.

 One blogger, Gluten Free Ireland shared her thoughts here: Paul Hollywood says he’s sceptical about the whole coeliac thing…